newvasyuki/snake-game/MEMORYLEAKS.md

-## Утечка памяти (memory leak)
+## memory leaks

-После проверки приложения в Developer Tools браузера Google Chrome (вкладка Performance) утечек памяти не обнаружено.
+After inspecting the application in the browser's Developer Tools Google Chrome (Performance tab) found no memory leaks.

-Тестирование проходило в течение двух минут, отчёт расположен в корне репозитория под названием snake-memory.json
+Testing took place within two minutes, the report is located at the root of the repository called snake-memory.json